 To find out even more information about this field visit the American Association for Respiratory Care.

 THE PRIORITY DEADLINE TO APPLY FOR THIS PROGRAM IS FEB.
 15 OF EACH YEAR.
-For more information on applying, including required prerequisite courses, please click on Admission Procedure & Eligibility link at right.
+For more information on applying, including required prerequisite courses, please click on Admission Procedure & Eligibility link at left.

 Melanie Cundiff could go anywhere today, even as far away as Alaska.

 She is a respiratory therapist on the transport team at Cincinnati Children’s Hospital Medical Center and the faculty member in the respiratory care program at Northern Kentucky University’s College of Health Professions “wouldn't trade if for the world.”